2021–22 SV Sandhausen season

-The 2021–22 season is SV Sandhausen's 106th season in existence and the club's 10th consecutive season in the 2.
+The 2021–22 season was SV Sandhausen's 106th season in existence and the club's 10th consecutive season in the 2.
 Bundesliga, the second tier of German football.
-The club will also participate in the DFB-Pokal.
+The club finished 14th in the 2.
+Bundesliga The club also participated in the DFB-Pokal, in which they were eliminated in the first round.

 Background and pre-season

 Sanshausen finished the 2020–21 season in 15th place, one point above the relegation play-off place and three points above automatic relegation.
 Joint managers Stefan Kulovits and Gerhard Kleppinger, who were appointed on 15 February after the dismissal of Michael Schiele, signed a contract with the club for the new season in May 2021.

+Season summary

+The club were managed jointly by Stefan Kulovits and Gerhard Kleppinger, but they were dismissed on 21 September, and replaced by Alois Schwartz the following day.